-CHRISTMAS AT CLEARWATER Many local groups and staff members combined their slog (continued on page 3) 10
+CHRISTMAS AT CLEARWATER Many local groups and staff members combined their (continued on page 3)

-PROFILE She Makes Pictures With Thread
+She Makes Pictures With Thread

-Few people have painted the pictures that beautify their homes-and fewer still have the special skill (and patience) to embroider them.
+the pictures that beautify their homes-and fewer still have the special skill (and patience) to embroider them.

 Mary (Marie) Blatz is one of these talented persons.
 She has made "thread paintings" for the past five years, and today her exquisite creations adorn the walls of her tiny sanatorium apartment and the homes of her friends.